softsideoftech/softsidepress/pages/whats-purposeful-leadership-coaching.md

 ## And Coaching?
 <b>I</b> am not the wise man at the top of the mountain.
 I don't have a monopoly on wisdom and I never "know better".
 I am a peer to the leaders I work with.
 We have conversations as equals, usually two or three each month.
 I don't judge and I don't give advice.
 My only goal is to help leaders unlock the wisdom they already possess by being intimately present with them in our conversations every step of the way.

 Sometimes I invite them to consider new perspectives or experiment with different practices in their lives.
 After some time, they might not need or want to work with me any more.
 They may have cultivated the competencies they need to run their lives.
 They may have developed broader and more complex ways of seeing and being in the world.
-They can come up with their own experiments and practices to continue on their personal growth journey.
+The move on with the ability to come up with their own experiments and practices to continue their personal growth journey.

-And that's what I'm going for.